himanshusingh2907/NAMASTEREACT/README.md

  we came to learn that this keyword in arrow function points to  parent ka this ;
  we came to learn about function expression and normal function

+### IGNITE OUR APP (CLASS 3)
+in class we came to know how we can setup our mini react app using BLUNDERS parcel step 1:: npm init is used to initialise npm and as a result we get package.json file step 2:: npm install -D parcel it is used to install parcel package and as a result we get package.lock.json file it is used to maintain the latest version of react directly on the production as well as dev side step 3:: npm install react step 4:: npm install react-dom step 5:: to run the npm we write npx parcel lecture3.html this is the entry point of the file we came to learn about BUNDLERS, CARET(^) ,tilde(^) and  we came to learn about transitive dependencies and why react is fast and what we should upload to git ignore 1.we should not but node modules to git ignore as package.json and package.lock.json is sufficient data to generate the node modules
+2.package.lock should not be put into git ignore as it is already present on the server
+3. we should put parcel.cache to git or not we shooould put parcel.cache into git ignore as it update itself once it is created
+4.to make our app compatiable for old server we write "browserlist",["last 2 versions"];